startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

            useful elements of current window and these useful elements are maintained in sorted order.
 The element at front of the Qi is the largest and element at rear of Qi is the smallest of current window.
+           Time Complexity: O(n).
+It seems more than O(n) at first look.
+           If we take a closer look, we can observe that every element of array is added and removed at most once.
+           So there are total 2n operations.

             def printMax(arr, n, k):

                 """ Create a Double Ended Queue, Qi that